Inflation falls to Bank of England target

 Separate data showed house prices across Britain rose by 5.4 percent in the 12 months to November, slowing from 5.5 percent in October for the first decrease since April last year.
 In London, prices were 11.6 percent higher than a year earlier.

-The Bank this month ended one of Britain's programmes aimed at stimulating mortgage lending and has said it will keep a close eye on the housing market amid fears of a property bubble.
+The BoE this month ended one of Britain's programmes aimed at stimulating mortgage lending and has said it will keep a close eye on the housing market amid fears of a property bubble.

 (Writing by William Schomberg; Editing by John Stonestreet)